Pewejekubam/qbd-to-gnucash/README.md

 5. **Process Accounts**:
    - The script processes the accounts in the IIF file:
-     - It maps each account to its GNUCash-compatible structure using the merged mapping.
+     - It maps each account to its GnuCash-compatible structure using the merged mapping.
      - If an account type is not found in the mapping, the default rules from the baseline mapping are applied.
+     - Redundant placeholder accounts with only one child are removed, and the child is promoted to the parent level.

 6. **Generate Accounts CSV**:
    - The processed accounts are written to an `accounts.csv` file in the output directory.